Chiragjain2525/AI-Agent-2.0/README.md

 ## Contact

-If you have any questions, suggestions, or need support, please feel free to:

-*   Open an issue on this GitHub repository.
+For questions, feedback, or support, please open an issue in the GitHub repository.
-*   (Optional: Add link to a discussion forum, Discord, or email address if applicable)

 ---